LSU-UE5/UE5-Materials/solid-material/README.md

 ##### `Step 5.`\|`UE5MAT`| :small_orange_diamond:

 Open up **T_WildGrass.N**.
 The `_N` stands for normal map.
 This uses the RGB channel.
 We do not pack a texture in the **Alpha** channel as masks and textures use different compression.
 This compression is special compression for normals.
 When we compress a normal texture we are cheating on details the eye has a hard time picking up.
 We are saving space by fooling the human eye.
 In normal maps, these are not pixels but each value represents a vector for the angle that light bounces off.
 So the compression technique is different (and probably more lossless).
+Most of the time Unreal will select a normal map compression but if it doesn't change the **Compression Settings** to `Normalmap`.

 ![normal compression](images/normalMapCompression.png)